 Slow Boat was started by a couple of American expats in 2011.
 One runs the business and the other the brewhouse.
 They have a classic core offering and their attention to detail and quality shines.

 As opposed to chasing trends, Slow Boat is more about setting out to brew beer that can be used as a standard of the style.
 That’s not to say that you can’t find a fruity IPA on tap.
-They have plenty of variety and whatever their offering is definitely high quality.
+They have plenty of variety and whatever their offer is definitely high quality.

 If you’re looking for a killer hop experience, try their Monkey’s Fist IPA.
 And for something thirst quenching their Tip the Cow cream ale is crisp, light, and refreshing.